Coderx-Gamer/ui-utils/README.md

 # UI-Utils
 Dupe hunting mod for 1.19.2.
-Incompatible with mac
+Incompatible with mac, needs fabric api
 ---

 - How to use: